cris178/P2PFileSystem/README.md

 ## FUSE Install Requirements

+Below are the terminal instructions required to install a Fuse File System.
+Feel free to copy and paste the instructions.

 On the Ubuntu Terminal.

-* sudo apt-get update
+sudo apt-get update

-* sudo apt-get install fuse
+sudo apt-get install fuse

-* sudo apt-get install libfuse-dev
+sudo apt-get install libfuse-dev

 Download the fuse library of functions https://github.com/libfuse/libfuse